-BIRMINGHAM, a Market Town in the County of WARWICK, which by the art and industry of its inhabitants has for some years past been render'd famous all over the World, for the choice and invention of all sorts of Wares and Curiositys, in Iron, Steel, Brass &c: admired as well for their cheapness as for their peculiar beauty of Workmanship.
+BIRMINGHAM, a Market Town in the County of WARWICK, which by the art and industry of its inhabitants has for some years past been rendered famous all over the World, for the choice and invention of all sorts of Wares and Curiosities, in Iron, Steel, Brass &c: admired as well for their cheapness as for their peculiar beauty of Workmanship.

 William Westley's Prospect of Birmingham, 1732